zimfw/zimfw/README.md

 Installation
 ------------
-Installing Zim is easy.
+Installing Zim Framework is easy.
 You can choose either the automatic or manual method below:

 ### Automatic installation